gchetty/ab-line-classifier/README.md

 ## Building a Dataset

-All ultrasound clips were deconstructed into their constituent frames.
-Following this, the frames were scrubbed of all on-screen information (e.g. vendor logos, battery indicators, index mark, depth markers) extraneous to the ultrasound beam itself.
+The raw clips were scrubbed of all on-screen information (e.g. vendor logos, battery indicators, index mark, depth markers) extraneous to the ultrasound beam itself.
 This was done using a dedicated deep learning masking software for ultrasound (AutoMask, WaveBase Inc., Waterloo, Canada).
+Following this, all ultrasound clips were deconstructed into their constituent frames, and a frame table was generated linking each frame to their ground truth, associated clip, and patient.

 The following csv headers can be used to create a clips table csv file to train a model: